Lisp-Stat/select/README.md

 This library provides:

 1. An API for taking slices (elements selected by the Cartesian product of vectors of subscripts for each axis) of array-like objects.
 The most important function is `select`.
 Unless you want to define additional methods for `select`, this is pretty much all you need from this library.
 See the [documentation](https://symbolics.github.io/select/) for a tutorial.
 2. An extensible DSL for selecting a subset of valid subscripts.
-This is useful if, for example, you want to resolve column names in a data frame in your implementation of slice.
+This is useful if, for example, you want to resolve column names in a data frame in your implementation of select.
-3. A set of utility functions for traversing slices in array-like objects.
+3. A set of utility functions for traversing selections in array-like objects.

 # Documentation
 Documentation for select can be found at the [Symbolics github.io page](https://symbolics.github.io/select/).
 A [PDF version](https://symbolics.github.io/select/select.pdf)  is also available.